aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 helm search  repo aws-ebs-csi-driver
 ```

-And install it using Helm (remember to install helm in your Cloud 9 instance as per the instructions on the EKS Workshop linked above):
+And install it using Helm (remember to install Helm in your Cloud 9 instance as per the instructions on the EKS Workshop linked above):

 ```
 helm upgrade --install aws-ebs-csi-driver \